rohit290554/Online-Account-username-and-password-checker-with-python/README.md

-For Custom use change following lines as per requirement: url = 'https://www.xxx.xxx/in/login'  # change login url as per need url_login_success = 'https://www.xxx.xxx/browse'  # this url must be a page right after successful login url_logout = 'https://www.xxx.xxx/in/logout'  # this must be a logout link
+For Custom use change following lines as per requirement: url = 'https://www.xxx.xxx/in/login'  # change login url as per need

+url_login_success = 'https://www.xxx.xxx/browse'  # this url must be a page right after successful login

+url_logout = 'https://www.xxx.xxx/in/logout'  # this must be a logout link

-Also based on internet/ page loading speed adjust time.sleep variabe.
+Also based on internet/ page loading speed adjust time.sleep variable.